-The association of Saint James with the scallop can likely be traced to the legend that the apostle once rescued a knight covered in scallops.
-An alternate version of the legend holds that while St. James’ remains were being transported to Spain from Jerusalem, the horse of a knight fell into the water, and emerged covered in the shells.
+The link between Saint James and the scallop can be traced to the legend that the disciple once rescued a knight covered in scallops or an alternate version that the horse of a knight fell into the water and emerged covered in shells whilst carrying the body of Saint James.

 MARA COMMUNITY VISIT 'FUND RAISING' 2017/2018 - Mr Wildey has been given the opportunity to attend our partner region (Mara) and visit our partner school (Ragata) in February 2019.
 In order to make this happen, the church and school set about fundraising in order to cement those links and understand more about how we can help and learn from each other.
 Mr Wainwright, our local community historian, led a week long Crigglestone/Sandal/Durkar archive and local history event in school during the Summer break.
 Across each of the 10 hour days our school welcomed the community to know more about our past, research family history and at the same time raise funds for the community visit.
 The event was such a success that the target for the visit was exceeded by the end of the event.
 Mr Wainwright was wonderful, as usual, and it is great to see our vision in community firmly in place.